taiyuuki/wgsl-renderer/README.md

     blendMode?: 'additive' | 'alpha' | 'multiply' | 'none';
     resources?: GPUBindingResource[];
-    bindGroupSets?: { [setName: string]: GPUBindingResource[] }; // Multiple bind group sets view?: GPUTextureView; 		// Optional custom view for this pass format?: GPUTextureFormat; 	// Optional format for the view (required when using custom view with different format) }
+    bindGroupSets?: { [setName: string]: GPUBindingResource[] }; // Multiple bind group sets renderToCanvas?: boolean;   // Optional render current pass to canvas, default is false and the lastest pass always true. view?: GPUTextureView; 		// Optional custom view for this pass, invalid when rederToCanvas is ture. format?: GPUTextureFormat; 	// Optional format for the view (required when using custom view with different format) }
 ```